Travel Photography in Los Angeles with Jake Isham

 To learn I shoot.
 I shoot a lot.
 I also watch other photographer’s work.
 I am privileged to have a lot of friends who are extremely talented so we talk shop a lot and I learn from them, they learn from me.

-Among your works, which one is your favourite?
+Among your works, which one is your favorite?

 Oh that’s hard.
 It’s like asking which child is your favorite.
 I have so many favorites.
 It’s true but I fall in love with new photos after every shoot.
 I know I get better and better with every shoot, so the lame but truthful answer is the shots from my most recent shoot.